 7. Confusion

-Slowed cognition and confusion are common short term effects of narcotics that are dangerous because it often places the person at an extra risk of harm from injuries, abuse, and social disparities or consequencessuch as job loss.
-It may also be a significant sign of overdose.
+Slowed cognition and confusion while taking narcotics are dangerous because they often place the person at an extra risk of harm from injuries, abuse, and social disparities or consequences, such as job loss.
+They may also be a significant sign of overdose.

 8. Loss of Inhibitions, Moral Reasoning, and Judgment